 Here are some questions to ask:

 Once you’ve chosen your lawyer and have the necessary information about your wage garnishment, you’ll begin with a legal consultation to discuss the details of your case with a lawyer and review your possible options.
-These may include debt settlement, bankruptcy, or other debt relief options.
+These may include debt settlement, bankruptcy, or other back tax assistance options.

 If bankruptcy is the best option, you can go about it in two ways.
 Chapter 7 bankruptcy is a process that lasts up to five or six months, leaving all debts reduced or removed completely.
 If you still have some income left after all of your other financial responsibilities, Chapter 13 bankruptcy is an option.